 6. Change your furnace filter

 Cleaning or replacing furnace filters more frequently during heating season can help to keep airflow moving more efficiently.
 Dirty filters restrict airflow and in turn may increase energy use of your furnace.
-This small measure can help your furnace last longer and run more efficiently, and may also keep dust at bay in the house.
-Consider setting a monthly reminder on your calendar to check / change your furnace filter.
+This small measure can help your furnace last longer and run at its peak efficiently.
+Set yourself a monthly reminder on your calendar to check / change your furnace filter.
 Learn how to change them here!

 When was the last time you had a furnace tune-up?
 It’s important to give your furnace some TLC on an annual basis.
 This can help it to run smoothly and efficiently.
-If your furnace is 10-15 years old (or older), you should consider replacing your furnace with a high-efficiency unit, which can help save you money on your heating bill.
-Check for the ENERGY STAR® logo to also qualify for government rebates and incentives.
+Click here to learn more about our tune-ups!